MaryDomashneva/Travis-Heroku-Docker/README.md

 #### CMD bundle exec rackup --port=$PORT

-Basically, our first mistake is that we did not know that we should specify in Dockerfile which port it should use.
-At first, we were guessing and tried to change random lines of code in config to make it works.
-After we realized, that this approach would not work, we forced ourselves to go through proper debugging process:
+Basically, our first mistake was that we did not know that we should specify which port should be used in our Dockerfile.
+At first, we were guessing and tried to change random lines of code in config to make it work.
+We quickly realized that this approach would not work, we forced ourselves to go through a proper debugging process:
-* rais visibility --> using logs --> google errors --> discuss with pair partner if it makes sense to change this particular part of the code.
+* raise visibility --> using logs --> google errors --> discuss with pair partner if it makes sense to change this particular part of the code.
-It helped us to go through process quickly and step by step we found riched a point where we can run our app locally with docker, but it was broken on Heroku.
-We could not figure out what went wrong and followed our agreement do not be stacked for a long time, and asked mentors for help.
+It helped us to go through process quickly and step by step we reached a point where we can run our app locally with docker, but it was broken on Heroku.
+We could not figure out what went wrong and followed our agreement to not be stuck for too long, so we asked a coach for some assistance.
-Together we find out how to modify our config file and add line ```CMD bundle exec rackup --port=$PORT```.
+Together we found out how to modify our config file and added the following line ```CMD bundle exec rackup --port=$PORT```.

-#### Get rid-off pid files
+#### Removing pid files

-If you have a mistake like ``` A server is already running.
+If you have a mistake like the following: ``` A server is already running.
 Check /maln-acebook/tmp/pids/server.pid.```.
 You should run following comands in your terminal:
 * ```$ sudo rm tmp/pids/server.pid```
 * ```$ docker-compose run web rake db:reset```
 * ```$ docker-compose up --build```

 #### Database issues

-The relationship between Docker and Heroku require from you:
+The relationship between Docker and Heroku require you to do the following:
-* Every time when you introducing a new ```gem``` to your app you have to run ```$ docker-compose run web bundle install```
+* Every time when you are introducing a new ```gem``` to your app you have to run ```$ docker-compose run web bundle install```
-* Every time you changing the logic in the database you need to drop heroku database:
+* Every time you change the logic in the database you need to drop heroku database:
-1. ```$ heroku pg:reset DATABASE_URL -a maln-acebook``` and ```--confirm``` this comand
+1. ```$ heroku pg:reset DATABASE_URL -a maln-acebook``` and ```--confirm``` this command
-2. Get rid-off pids
+2. Remove pids
 3. ```$ heroku container:login```
 4. ```$ heroku container:push web -a maln-acebook```